Matthew T. Perry

 - Worked with current and prospective clients to develop specifications, timelines and project budgets

-MarineMap Consortium, Santa Barbara, CA. Geospatial Web Application Developer.
+MarineMap Consortium, Santa Barbara, CA (remote).
+Geospatial Web Application Developer.
 Oct 2009 – Mar 2011.
 Responsible for developing web-based spatial decision support tools for collaborative, science-based marine planning.

 - Developed new software features for 3-dimensional browser-based maps